-One way to make sure your course load isn’t too heavy is to read course reviews before registering.
+One way to ensure your course load isn’t too heavy is to read course reviews before registering.
 Course reviews on sites like Rate My Professors can tell you how other students felt about the course and if any professors were better than others.
 Look out for professors who assign too much homework — you may want to take the course under a different professor.

-5. Make flash cards part of your study routine.
+5. Make flashcards part of your study routine.

 6. Create a study guide.

 Study guides are another great way to study.
 If your exam includes short-answer or essay questions, writing a study guide will help you extract the big-picture concepts from your textbook.

 7. Get a tutor or join a study group.

 Another way to avoid burnout over too much studying is to study with a tutor or a group.
 Having another person to study with takes some pressure off your shoulders to learn everything independently.
 You can ask a tutor questions if you have trouble understanding a concept or use the synergy of multiple brains coming together in a group study.

 8. Brighten your mornings.

 It’s hard to get out of bed in the morning when you experience burnout.
 To brighten your morning, create a morning routine you enjoy.
 That might mean brewing your favorite coffee, showering with a great-smelling soap, walking your dog, watering a plant, or some other light-hearted task.
 If the first action of your morning is one you enjoy, you’ll be in a better mood for the rest of the day.

 Small daily goals are extremely helpful in combating college burnout.
 One reason students burn out in the first place is unreachable goals.
 Getting straight As might sound like a good goal, but reaching that goal actually involves a bunch of smaller goals.
 Rather than focusing on the final grade, focus on the assignment.
 Set a daily goal for how many hours of study time you want to complete or which assignments you want to work on.
 A day-at-a-time mentality will take you further than a semester-at-a-time mindset.